kixlab/IIRTech_chatbot2/README.md

 ### Quick Note

-Please refer to [a relative link](chatbot_api.md) for more information on API usage.
+Please refer to [Chatbot API Markdown](chatbot_api.md) for more information on API usage.

 #### Tested with Python v3.6.2
 #### If you are seeing any python ImportError, run the following